brozena/brozena-old.github.io/now.md

 description: Personal updates
 ---

 I made a sweet return to State College, Pennsylvania after 10 years away.
 I live at the base of Mt Nittany in a cozy old apartment.
+I've been reconnecting with very old friends.
 I usually wake up early to write.
 Some in-progress stuff is online [here](https://notes.brozena.net).

 I'm currently doing a deep-dive into Python and time series analysis.
 Jake Vanderplas' [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook) has been useful.
 I'm working in the [WHI lab](https://whilab.org) on the bipolar disorder [relapse detection project](https://whilab.org/projects/bd-prediction.html).